Skip to content

 5 Simple Ingredients

 You won’t believe the magic these five ingredients have on this Mexican wedding cookie.
-This cookie is small but it is mighty and packed with flavor and deliciousness in every bite.
 Add in pecans and have a sweet and savory treat on your cookie platter this year!

 Find the full printable recipe with specific measurements below.